blackbhc/refactor/development-manual/development.md

 #### Files

 - `writer.h`: the interface of the data output module, with realization in `writer.cpp`.

+  - `writer(std::string)`: the class for data output, which require a string to specify the path to the output file for initialization.
-  - `create_h5(string)`: create a hdf5 file with the given path to file.
-Due to there may be a case of restart simulation, `create_h5` will not overwrite the existing file, but create a new file with a `-n` suffix that start from 1, where `n` is the smallest integer that make the new file name not exist.
-This function can only be used in the main process, due to hdf5 file lock.
+  - `writer::create_file(std::string)`: create a hdf5 file with the given path to file.
+Due to there may be a case of restart simulation, `create_file` will not overwrite the existing file, but create a new file with a `-n` suffix that start from 1, where `n` is the smallest integer that make the new file name not exist.

+    This function can only be used in the main process, due to the hdf5 file lock.

+    - `writer::~writer()`: the destructor of the class, which will close the hdf5 file.